HOW WE WORK

 Our presentations may take a number of forms, depending on your project requirements.
 Design concepts, various materials, options, and estimates are presented to you.
 The design is honed as necessary.
 Additional presentations may take place throughout the duration of the interior design process.

 Your design now moves into its implementation phase, where details are refined.
 Purchase arrangements are made for project elements including architectural materials, furnishings, fabrics, window treatments, flooring, lighting, and so on.
 Contractors are secured and scheduled as required.
 For new construction and remodels, elements permanent to the structure including flooring (wood, tile, stone etc), kitchen and bath fixtures and faucets, tile and stone, electrical, plumbing, and painting are scheduled, installed, and completed.
-Installing your furnishings, window treatments, area rugs, lighting fixtures, and the like may take place in phases, or completed at one time.
+Installing your furniture, window treatments, area rugs, lighting fixtures, and the like may take place in phases, or completed at one time.

 ART AND ACCESSORIES